MatousAc/acHybl/resources.md

 	*Opinion*: Makes very good points.
 Overall unconvincing to me personally because Vine's fails to show how gay marriage fits God's design in creation.
 He only unclobbers the texts.
 * **Is God Anti-Gay?**
 	Sam Alberry | ★☆☆☆☆
-	*About*:
-	*Theological Perspective*:
+	*About*: Sam tries to answer several questions about homosexuality and God/the Bible.
+After saying God is not anti-gay, he leads with the basic biblical case against homosexual relationships and argues that everyone is guilty of sin.
+God loves everyone and cannot be anti-anyone.
+	*Theological Perspective*: Homosexuality is sin.
+This sin is not any less grave, but not worse either.
+However, it fundamentally alters the gospel and cannot be compromised.
+Having a gay identity is flawed because we should not identify with sin or anything other than Christ.
 	*Opinion*: He starts out with Biblical teaching.
 The second chapter is full of traditional arguments over the six clobber passages that are somewhat lame, and sprinkled with logical falacies.
 I've read plenty of rebuttals to the types of arguments Sam makes.
 For a relatively recent book, this instantly feels unresearched, generic, and uninformative to me personally.

-### books I want to read
+The book is too short to have any sort of impact, and too shallow to be convincing in any direction.
+* **The same-sex controversy**
+	James r. white & Jeffry d.
+Niell | ☆☆☆☆☆
+	*About*: A tradional biblical case condemning homosexuality and homosexual people.
+Explins why Sodom and Leviticus are clear condemnations of homosexuality.
+	*Theological Perspective*: Gay anything sucks.
+	*Opinion*: Kinda a trash read.
+Honestly the arguments made seemed biased.

+### currently reading
 * **People to Be Loved**
 	Preston Sprinkle
 * **Bible, Gender, Sexuality**
 	Brownson
+* **The Bible and Homosexual Practice: Text and Hermeneutics**
+	Robert Gagnon
+* **Navigating the Storms of Contemporary Sexuality, Identity and Love** Ron Woolsey

+### books I want to read
 * **Spiritual Friendship**
 	Wesley Hill
 * **Gay and Catholic**